strandedathome/rolls-blockchain/README.md

 Remember DOGE??
 Yeah, I think we all do.
 This is kind of like that, it all started as a joke and then it turned into a full-functioning fork of Chia.
 This is an evolving project, so please be kind with your comments :)
 ***********************************************

+### What is the goal of PecanRolls?

+This is intended to be an expedited reward blockchain.
+Instead of 3 years of `2` block rewards, it is designed to be three times the reward amount [`6`] in a third of the time.
+The logic is to incentivize early adopters to connect to the blockchain and farm.

+### What is different about this fork?

+The genesis block is being created directly from the community!

 Here's the fork stuff, yada yada yada...

 PecanRolls is an eco-friendly decentralized blockchain based on the Proof of Space and Time (PoST) consensus pioneered by Chia™.
 It maintains network robustness, in line with Satoshi Nakamoto's principles.